prashantchikhalkar/c_chiku/linux_intv_que.md

 Explain Compilation procedure in GCC ?

 Write a C program to swap even bits with odd bit in 32 bit number.

+Which header file to be added for using malloc in C ?